peter-mm-williams/aware-nlp/README.md

 # aware-nlp
 Erdos Institute Data Science Boot Camp project partnered with Aware.
-This project involves the investigation and evaluation of different methodologies for ranking prompt responses.
+This project involves the investigation and evaluation of different methodologies for retrieval for use in RAG (Retrieval Augmented Generation) systems.
+In particular, this project investigates retrieval quality for information downloaded from employee subreddits.

+## Project Description
+#### Constructing the Evaluation Dataset
+The Bestbuy subreddit was selected as the focus for quality evaluation.
+#### Automated Labeling
+#### Quality Variation from Embedding Model Choice

+## Code Description
+The source code for the project is contained within the [<code>src</code>](https://github.com/peter-mm-williams/aware-nlp/tree/main/src) directory.

-#### Install Directions
+## Install Directions
 ##### Option A: Create a conda environment
 1. Open terminal/powershell
 2. Clone the repo